hashicorp/consul/website/source/docs/guides/acl-replication.md

 - Enabling token replication on the servers in the secondary datacenter.
 - Applying the replication token to all the servers in the secondary datacenter.

-This guide is intended to be completed during the initial ACL bootstrapping process.
+You should complete this guide during the initial ACL bootstrapping process.

 -> After ACLs are enabled you must have a privileged token to complete any